Judge Rules Conflict-of-Interest Has No Place in Investing, But Investors Must Still Beware

 Never give an investor an even break.

-Based on the DOL regulations that face a compliance deadline on April 10, 2017, the DOL says investments must be both suitable and in the investor’s best interests.
-Further, the financial rep selling products must also disclose their conflicts-of-interest when they recommend buying and selling any financial product, whether it is a mutual fund, annuity, separate account or especially anything offered in 401(k) accounts.
+Based on the DOL regulations, which face a compliance deadline on April 10, 2017, the DOL says investments must be suitable and in the investor’s best interests.
+Further, the financial rep selling products must also disclose their conflicts of interest when they recommend buying and selling any financial product, whether it is a mutual fund, annuity, separate account, or especially anything offered in 401(k) accounts.

 While this may sound simple to average investors, telling the truth often has been bad business for the financial services industry.

-The reason: selling investments that often have commodity-like performance returns means that financial reps are often paid an under-the-table fees (such as revenue sharing or 12b-1 fee) that are more expensive and don’t deliver net comparable returns less fees and expenses.
-This is all covered in the book, How 401(k) Fees Destroy Wealth and What Investors Can Do To Protect Themselves.
+The reason: selling investments that often have commodity-like performance returns means that financial reps are usually paid under-the-table fees (such as revenue sharing or 12b-1 fee) that are more expensive and don’t deliver net comparable returns with fewer fees and expenses.
+This is all covered in the book How 401(k) Fees Destroy Wealth and What Investors Can Do To Protect Themselves.

-Of course, disclosing conflicts-of-interest and anything else in the best interests of average investors and people planning for retirement is opposed by the multi-million financial services lobby.
-A partial list of the groups that sued the DOL in the Dallas federal court include the U.S. Chamber of Commerce, the Financial Services Institute, the Financial Services Roundtable, the Insured Retirement Institute and the Securities Industry and Financial Markets Association.
+Of course, the multi-million financial services lobby opposes disclosing conflicts of interest and anything else in the best interests of average investors and people planning for retirement.
+A partial list of the groups that sued the DOL in the Dallas federal court include the U.S. Chamber of Commerce, the Financial Services Institute, the Financial Services Roundtable, the Insured Retirement Institute, and the Securities Industry and Financial Markets Association.

 In short, the financial services industry has operated for many decades under the assumption that they should never give a sucker an even break.